-Having completed their undergraduate level education at Stanford University, our undergrads are equipped with the necessary skills to tackle various interests: some students choose to continue academia and pursue a Master of Arts or doctoral program at other universities, while others prefer to travel and work abroad in East Asia.
+Having completed their undergraduate level education at Stanford University, our undergrads are equipped with the necessary skills to tackle various interests: some students choose to continue academia and pursue a masters or doctoral program at other universities, while others prefer to travel and work abroad in East Asia.
 Below are some anecdotes from students whom we have heard from after graduation.
-If you are an alumnus or alumna who majored our minored in one of our undergraduate programs, we would love to hear from you!
-Please email Cyril Millendez, Student Services Officer, to update us.
+If you are an alum who majored or minored in one of our undergraduate programs, we would love to hear from you!
+Please email Cyril Millendez, Student Services Officer, or complete our alumni survey to update us.

-- Chieze Okoye, Bachelor of Arts in Computer Science, Class of 2003, and Master of Arts in East Asian Studies - Japan, Class of 2006: My name is Chieze Okoye (BAS Computer Science, Japanese ‘03, MA East Asian Studies ‘06) and I currently work as a Game Producer at DeNA West, the western subsidiary of DeNA, one of the biggest mobile game makers in Japan.
+My name is Chieze Okoye and I currently work as a Game Producer at DeNA West, the western subsidiary of DeNA, one of the biggest mobile game makers in Japan.
 Immediately out of Stanford, I took a job at the US Market Access Center, a business incubator in San Jose for foreign corporations looking to expand into the United States.
 A major focus of my work at that time was in helping Japanese businesses specifically, leveraging my language and cultural experience as a tool to bridge the gap for those companies looking to enter the US.
 Eventually, I decided that I wanted to try for something else, and I came across an opportunity at DeNA Global, DeNA’s then headquarters of its western business.
 I entered as a Customer Acquisition Specialist (buying and managing ads for our games and social network), but as the team was very small at the time, I had to wear many hats, including product-managing games that DeNA was producing -- both original games and ones imported from DeNA in Japan.
 In that role I was able to use my Japanese experience quite frequently, since there were always meetings with our colleagues in Japan.
 Eventually DeNA bought the American smartphone game company ngmoco:) and unified all of their “outside of Japan” businesses as DeNA West, which is where I work now.
 Looking back, it is very clear that my Japanese major played an integral role in my career path up to now -- a path that I am very happy to be working along -- and I am confident that it will continue to play a major part going forward.